sltptr/lessrss/README.md

 RSS is great, but there's always opportunities for improvement.
-Having used a feed reader for the better part of a year, I wanted to see if RSS is could be augmented with a simple recommender system so I could filter out new entries I'd rather not read.
+Having used a feed reader for the better part of a year, I wanted to see if RSS is could be augmented with a simple recommender system that highlights the more interesting content.

 LSS is that solution, through click-tracking it learns to predict if you would or would not read new entries by their titles.
-Effectively, LSS is a simple content-based filter for your RSS feeds.
+Effectively, this means LSS is a simple content-based filter you can wrap around your feeds.

 ### Features